 Humanity has obsessed over aphrodisiacs for thousands of years.
 In ancient Egypt, couples ate wine-soaked lily flowers to boost passion.
-Some aphrodisiacs since then have been somewhat more unpleasant or even dangerous, like cobra blood, sea cucumber, ants, birds’ nests, or the secretions of blister beetles.
-Some aphrodisiacs have led to the near extinction of priceless animals such as the tiger and black rhinoceros.
+Some aphrodisiacs since then have been somewhat less pleasant and sometimes even dangerous, like cobra blood, sea cucumber, ants, birds’ nests, or the secretions of blister beetles.
+Some aphrodisiacs have led to the near extinction of priceless animals, such as the tiger and black rhinoceros.

-Basil – This Italian herb improves circulation.
-Anything that is good for the heart and blood flow, will improve libido as circulation is a big key to the process.
+Basil – This Italian herb improves circulation, and anything good for the heart and blood flow will also improve libido.
+Circulation is a big part of the process.
 Basil also has a warming effect on the body that can enhance arousal.

 Walnuts and Almonds – Nuts and whole grains, in general, contain argenine.
 Argenine is important to blood flow, especially during arousal.
 Nuts, seeds, and grains are also rich in essential fatty acids which are crucial in the production of hormones for both men and women.

-Soy – Soy contains phytoestrogens that act very similarly to female hormones that are linked to a healthy sex life.
-Soy can be beneficial for women who have low estrogen levels, such as those experiencing menopause.
+Flax Seeds – Flax seeds contain phytoestrogens that act very similarly to female hormones that are linked to a healthy sex life.
+Flax can be beneficial for women who have low estrogen levels, such as those experiencing menopause.

 Chia Seeds – These have been shown to naturally boost testosterone thanks to the essential fatty acids that serve as building blocks for hormones.
 Testosterone is tied to feelings of power, motivation, well-being, and sex drive.
-Men don’t have a monopoly on testosterone.
-Women produce it too and when it dips too low, experience a loss of sex drive and motivation.
+Men don’t have a monopoly on testosterone either.
+Women produce it too and, when it dips too low, experience a loss of sex drive and motivation.

-Garlic – These don’t seem like the best thing to eat for passion, but the allicin in garlic, onions, and leeks increases blood flow and keeps the heart healthy for sexual activities.
-If you’re worried about the smell, take garlic in tablet form, just before sleep.
+Garlic – These overly fragrant cloves may not seem like the best thing to eat for passion, but the allicin in garlic, onions, shallots, and leeks increases blood flow and keeps the heart healthy for sexual activities.
+If you’re worried about the smell, use it well before things get intimate.

 Bananas – Bananas are rich in potassium and B vitamins which boost energy levels.
-They also contain the enzyme Bromelain which can also be found in pineapple and give men a boost in libido.
+They also contain the enzyme Bromelain which can be found in pineapple too and gives men a boost to the libido.

-Dark Chocolate – Women have relied on this plant food for generations to ease them through breakups and for good reason.
-Chocolate has tons of antioxidants to keep the body healthy, but it also encourages the release of endorphins.
+Dark Chocolate – Women have relied on this plant-food for generations to ease them through breakups and heartache for good reason.
+Chocolate has tons of antioxidants to keep the body healthy, but it also encourages the release of endorphins that increase pleasure, improve mood, and simulate the feelings of falling in love.

 Asparagus – These suggestive stalks are rich in folate, a B vitamin linked to a healthy sex drive.

 Maca – Maca is a Peruvian root that has long been used by the local population to increase strength, stamina, energy, fertility, and libido for men and women.
-It is now available for the rest of us too.
+It is now available for the rest of us too at just about any health food store.
+Add a dash to your smoothies and see how you feel.

 Nutmeg – Nutmeg is a spice that has long been used in Indian medicine to boost libido.
-Grate a small amount into food like soup, over pastries, or in dark hot chocolate, but don’t go overboard.
+Grate a small amount into foods like soup, over pastries, tea, or in dark hot chocolate, but don’t go overboard.
 A little nutmeg goes a long way.

-Broccoli – These common florets contain indole-3-carbinol which can reduce estrogen levels in men to give their libido a boost.
+Broccoli – These common green florets are usually ignored by men, but it is their loss.
+Broccoli contains indole-3-carbinol which can reduce estrogen levels in men, giving their libido a much needed boost.

 Beans and Legumes – Beans, peas, and lentils contain zinc.
-Zinc is important for adrenal function and is tied to our sense of smell so those pheromones can flow.
+Zinc is important for adrenal function and is tied to our sense of smell so those pheromones can flow more freely between you and your love.